 Imagine you have a number of objects that belong together.
 The type of object is a bit flexible, as long as it is in some digital form; this can include digital documents or scientific articles, individual data files, a zip of several files, digital images, audio or video recordings.

-The reason why these objects belong together is also not extremely rigid.
+The reasons why these objects belong together are just as diverse.
 There may for example be a number of files that came out of a scientific model calculation, or a number of recordings from a study session or a very distinctively selected choice of files grouped together for a particular analysis.

 What can we do with it?

-A familiar concept from computer programming are common abstract data types such as lists, arrays and sets.
-We know how to add, insert, replace or delete objects from such constructs, and we know that there are mechanisms for this in most higher programming languages.
-But programming languages deal with objects in computational processes, while we rather want to talk about our research objects that are much more complex and not bound in computer code.
-Nonetheless, we want to do the same things with our bag of objects: Put objects in the collection, take them out again, learn about the number of objects and their total size, look at all objects in the collection in an orderly manner and so on.
-We may even have some constraints on the collection, such as whether its objects are ordered or unordered, or whether there are further hierarchies inside it.
+A familiar concept from computer programming are abstract data types such as lists, arrays and sets, andwe know how to add, insert, replace or delete objects from such constructs.

+While we often talk about research objects that are less defined and more complex than computational data structures, we still want to apply the same operations: Put objects in the collection, take them out again, learn about the number of objects and their total size, look at all objects in the collection in an orderly manner and so on.

+Depending on the domain we may want to apply constraints on the collection, such as whether its objects are ordered or unordered, or whether there are further hierarchies inside it.

 Definition

 A collection is a digital object which is identified by a PID and consists of a set or a list of PIDs/Ids and a set of additional pointers/links and metadata together with each PID/Id.
 A collection can be given explicitly by naming each PIDs/Id directly as well as implicitly by a generating rule.
 A collection is called finite, if the set of PIDs/Ids, generated by iteratively resolving its "sub-"collections, is finite.